Articles on Shifting Sands

 Davis thought difficulties in securing a conviction included pressure from the community on the family involved, and the challenge of securing an admission of guilt.
 “Community ties can be thicker than blood, so it is vital we are in those communities having conversations with them so we can end the practice.”

-The fall out from the recent Bristol FGM trial which reflected badly on the work of all involved particularly the Avon & Somerset police, was probably fresh in his mind as he wearily asserted this.
+The fall out from the recent Bristol FGM trial which reflected badly on the work of all involved, particularly that of the Avon & Somerset police, was probably fresh in his mind as he wearily asserted this.
 There, a Bristol father accused of allowing his six-year-old daughter to undergo FGM was found not guilty of child cruelty.
 Judge Julian Lambert threw out the case, describing it as “deeply troubling” and dismissing the evidence as “wholly inconclusive”.

 While Davis admitted there were challenges to securing convictions, he was also clear that arrests and prosecutions alone would not end the problem.
 Although they acted as a deterrent, he saw them predominantly as symbolic.
 And acknowledged the police were never going to arrest their way out of this problem.